haiya1994/BERE/README.md

 Implementation of the paper [BERE: A novel machine learning framework for accurate biomedical entity relation extraction].

 ## Environment
+Tested on a linux server with GeForce GTX 1080 and the running environment is as follows:

 - Python    3.5.2

 - PyTorch   1.0.0